 Prioritized questions while working closely with front-line healthcare workers & health agencies

 The COVID-19 situation is moving at an extraordinary pace and the need for evidence is evolving.
-Cochrane Rapid Reviews can help to address this need by delivering evidence syntheses quickly.
+Cochrane COVID Reviews help to address this need by delivering evidence syntheses quickly by identifying the most important questions and providing support to ensure they are conducted to a high standard.
 Experienced Cochrane author teams from around the world have volunteered to donate their time and we are helping by coordinating with author teams, and providing literature searches, logistical and methodological support.

 Our streamlined templates help author teams to conduct reviews quickly and efficiently while maintaining high methodological standards.
 We also offer support via a fast-track editorial service, which aims to assess quality within one week of reviews being submitted, and to complete the editorial process within two weeks.
 Cochrane will also support the update of these rapid reviews if and when more relevant evidence becomes available.